 Ensure to include information, including but not limited to:

-Even though you’re only renting out a room in your house, it’s still considered an investment property so there are things to keep in mind such as getting the appropriate insurance, and knowing your legal obligations and rights.
+Even though you’re only renting out a room in your house, it’s still considered an investment property.
+This means there are things to keep in mind such as getting the appropriate insurance, sorting out your home loan (do you need an investment loan now?) and knowing your legal obligations and rights.

-Once everything is properly set up with your investment property, you will see that the money will start rolling in.
-Plus, the rent money will cover part of your monthly mortgage payments!
+Once everything is properly set up with your new investment property, you will see that the money will start rolling in.
+This can help take some of the pressure off your monthly mortgage repayments.

 If you’re unsure about what may happen to your home loan when tenants move in, be sure to speak with your home loan lender.
 It’s always better to be safe than sorry and to check off all your bases before your new housemate moves in.